isaacnmm/pestpolicy-hugo2XX/content/posts/xbox-one-elite-controller-review/index.md

 layout: post
 ---

-[Xbox One Elite](https: //www. amazon. com/dp/B00ZDNNRB8/? tag=p-policy-20) is targeted for highly aggressive gamers who can tweak the [controllers](https: //pestpolicy. com/best-controller-for-retropie/) using some third-party fixtures to achieve increased precision which implies it is a highly customizable [PC Wireless [controller](https: //pestpolicy. com/best-controller-for-rocket-league/)](https: //pestpolicy. com/).
+[Xbox One Elite](https://www.amazon. com/dp/B00ZDNNRB8/? tag=p-policy-20) is targeted for highly aggressive gamers who can tweak the [controllers](https://pestpolicy.com/best-controller-for-retropie/) using some third-party fixtures to achieve increased precision which implies it is a highly customizable [PC Wireless [controller](https://pestpolicy.com/best-controller-for-rocket-league/)](https://pestpolicy.com/).

 It feels nice to hold the Xbox One Elite as it has good weight, with rubber and metal parts installed appropriately to give it an excellent look and feel.